pvprashant1803/zag/README.md

 To run this app locally on your machine, follow these steps:

-1. Clone the repository using the following command: git clone https://github.com/pvprashant1803/my-awesome-app.git
+1. Clone the repository using the following command: git clone https://github.com/pvprashant1803/zag.git

-2. Navigate into the project directory: cd my-awesome-app
+2. Navigate into the project directory: cd zag

 3. Install the project dependencies: npm install